There are 8 national park service sites in Ohio. Discover more about what each site constitutes below:

 This national park is located northeast of Ohio, right between Akron and Cleveland.
 The naming of this national park was aimed at preserving the natural landscape surrounding the Cuyahoga River.
 As one of the national park service sites in Ohio, it is currently managed by the US NPS – all 32,950 acres of land area that the park covers!

-There are also several wildlife that inhabit the landscape within the national park.
+There are also several species that inhabit the landscape within the national park.
 These animal and wildlife species include coyotes, red foxes, raccoons, beavers, falcons, bald eagles, minks, herons, and more.

 Dayton Aviation Heritage National Historical Park